barbados-clemens/personal-site/cf-workers/README.md

 See how much shorter that link is!
 Amazing!
 Wow!
 Pure Magic!

+> Note: Currently adding some query parameters for debugging/future client analytics if I want to go that route.

 ## Manage KV Store
 Cloudflare has a simple interface for adding keys, so for now I'm just manually adding the keys for each item I wish to link.
 I'll look at updating this to be automating this down the road, we'll see.